What are the aims of this leaflet?

 For the mouth:

-- Anaesthetic (analgesic) mouthwashes are available if the mouth becomes sore and are particularly helpful if used before meals.
-Benzydamine mouthwash may be helpful.
+- Anaesthetic (analgesic) mouthwashes are available and are particularly helpful if used before meals.
+Benzydamine is one of these.

-- Topical steroids which can be applied directly on the affected areas in the mouth are helpful for most patients.
-These are available as mouthwashes, sprays, pastes and small pellets (tablets) which dissolve in your mouth.
+- Topical steroids can be applied directly on the affected areas in the mouth.
+These help most patients.
+They are available as mouthwashes, sprays, pastes and small pellets (tablets) that dissolve in your mouth.

-- If the gums are affected (desquamative gingivitis), it is important the teeth are kept as clean as possible by regular and effective tooth brushing.
-If not, a build-up of debris (known as plaque) can make your gum condition worse.
-Your dentist/dental hygienist will be able to give oral hygiene advice and will arrange for descaling of your teeth as necessary.
+- If the gums are affected, it is important the teeth are kept as clean as possible by regular and effective tooth brushing.
+If not, a build-up of plaque) can make your gum condition worse.
+Your dentist/dental hygienist will be able to give oral hygiene advice and will arrange for your teeth to be cleaned to remove plaque/tartar as necessary.

-- An antiseptic mouthwash or gel may be recommended to help with plaque control, particularly at times when the gums are sore, such as daily hydrogen peroxide mouthwash or occasional chlorhexidine twice per week.
-If possible avoid a mouthwash containing alcohol.
+- An antiseptic mouthwash or gel may be recommended to help control the plaque, particularly at times when the gums are sore.
+These can be daily hydrogen peroxide mouthwash or chlorhexidine twice per week.
+If possible, avoid a mouthwash containing alcohol.

-In severe cases of oral lichen planus, systemic treatment (taken by mouth) may be required for several months or years.
-A specialist will discuss the risks and benefits of the different drug options available.
-Regular blood tests are required when taking systemic drugs to screen for drug toxicity, particularly during the early stages of treatment.
+In severe cases of oral lichen planus, systemic treatment (medicine taken by mouth) may be required for several months or years.
+A specialist will explain the risks and benefits of the different medication options available.
+Regular blood tests are required when taking systemic drugs to check for side effects, particularly during the early stages of treatment.

-- Oral corticosteroids may be used for a few months; however, long-term treatment with corticosteroid tablets has many possible side-effects and therefore precautionary measures are required (e.g. medication for bone protection).
+- Oral corticosteroids (steroids) may be prescribed for a few months.
+However, long-term treatment with corticosteroid tablets has possible side-effects, which your doctor will discuss with you.

-- Other drug treatments which further ‘dampen down’ the immune system are added so that the dose of corticosteroid can be reduced as soon as possible.
+- Other drug treatments that can reduce the immune system are introduced so that the dose of corticosteroid can be reduced as soon as possible.
 These include azathioprine, methotrexate and mycophenolate mofetil.
-They are usually well tolerated, but also require careful monitoring and can be associated with a number of side-effects which should be discussed with a specialist.
+These drug treatments are not corticosteroids and are considered to be safer for longer term use than higher does of steroid tablets.
+They are usually well tolerated, but do require careful monitoring and can be associated with a number of side-effects which should be discussed with a specialist.
 Regular blood tests are often required when taking these drugs, particularly during the early stages of treatment.

 - Avoid spicy, acidic or salty foods if these make your mouth sore.

-- Keep your teeth clean by using a soft brush and small TePe brush to clean between the teeth.
+- Keep your teeth clean by using a soft brush and a small interdental brush to clean between the teeth.